tbissell/dotfiles/.vim/README.md

     >               - indent selection and reselect
     ;bc             - send selection to bc, display calculated result
     <C-t>           - send selection to perltidy, replace with result
+    ;st             - send selection to terminal
+    ;r              - run selection in new terminal

 Insert: